Gregory S. Berns

 Distinguished Professor of Neuroeconomics and Director of the Center for Neuropolicy

-Professor in Economics Department, Emory University
+Professor in Psychology Department, Emory University

 Ph.D.
 University of California, Davis, 1990